level12/wheelhouse/readme.rst

 =====================

 A wheelhouse is a local cache of python packages in wheel format that gets committed with your code to your VCS.
-When installing packages during continuious integration and production, the wheels in the wheelhouse are used instead of depending on PyPI or some other network location.
+When installing packages during continuous integration and production, the wheels in the wheelhouse are used instead of depending on PyPI or some other network location.

 Advantages: